Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: The Whynter ARC-143MX is a beastly powerhouse of a portable A/C.

-Although the ARC-143MX may look imposing on the outside, on the in it’s all about eco-friendly energy consumption that keeps your electricity bills and ambient temperatures at an all-time low.
+Although the ARC-143MX may look imposing on the outside, the inside is all about eco-friendly energy consumption that keeps your electricity bills and ambient temperatures at an all-time low.
 Chuck in a 3M antimicrobial air filter and 14,000 BTUs of horsepower, and you’ve got a quick contender for one of the best portable air conditioners in 2022.
 These high BTU models really crank the cool.

 Price: $489.05 | Features: 12,000 BTU, 1.2 pints per hour dehumidification, LCD remote control